 The web importer is dependent entirely on how well the web page is written in HTML code.
 (The web importer reads the HTML code of a web page and not what you see on the web page.)
 Some web pages are better formatted than others, and some websites are better than others.
-Google has a recipe formatting standard as explained below that the web importer uses.
+You may very well be able to import one recipe on a website but not another.
+It depends on when or how that recipe page was originally coded in HTML.

 Sometimes a "print" view of a recipe will import if it loads that print view in a web page.
 You might give that a try too.

-If the web importer isn’t able to grab text on certain websites, you can copy directly from the web page and paste into the web import window.
-(For example, copy the list of ingredients that you see on a web page.
-Paste them into the Ingredients text box in the web import window.)
-That’s what many people do with websites that don’t always work cleanly.
 Most websites and food bloggers are using the standard schema.org recipe formatting that the web importer reads, but not all websites are on board just yet.
-It’s to their advantage because it also makes their recipes appear better at Google.
+It’s to their advantage because it also makes their recipes appear better in Google searches.
 See this:

 You can write to the website that you are trying to use.
 Give them the URL above.
 Request they start using the schema.org recipe formatting that many others are using today.